Rose storms into contention at Quail Hollow

-CHARLOTTE North Carolina (Reuters) - Justin Rose’s hopes of repeating as U.S. Open champion next month got a timely boost as he moved within a stroke of the lead in the Wells Fargo Championship second round on Friday.
+CHARLOTTE North Carolina (Reuters) - Justin Rose’s hopes of repeating as U.S. Open champion next month got a timely boost as he moved to within a stroke of the clubhouse lead in the second round of the Wells Fargo Championship on Friday.

-The Englishman, who spent the first part of the year recovering from tendinitis in his right shoulder, had a chip-in eagle from 70 feet on his way to a five-under-par 67 on a cool morning at Quail Hollow.
+The Englishman, who spent much of the year recovering from tendinitis in his right shoulder, showed there is little wrong with his game as he carded a five-under-par 67 on a cool morning at Quail Hollow.

 “Obviously you can never win it on Thursday and Friday, you can only lose it, so two solid days put me in good position for the weekend,” Rose, who will defend his U.S. Open title at nearby Pinehurst No. 2 next month, told reporters.

-Rose was in third place at eight-under 136 at the halfway mark, while Argentina’s Angel Cabrera (69) and American Martin Flores (68) set the pace at nine under.
+Rose is eight-under 136 at the halfway mark while American Martin Flores (68) led on nine under after a second round that included an eagle, four birdies and a double-bogey.

-“Those chip-in eagles, they get you going,” Rose said, referring to his successful effort at the par-five 15th.
+“Those chip-in eagles, they get you going,” Rose said, referring to a 70-footer he holed from off the green at the par-five 15th.

 “I did everything well in spells today (and) finished with a nice putt for par at the last hole, which made the day feel incredibly positive.”